MiguelRolo/PasswordGenerator/README.md

 ## License 🪪

-> (Apache License, Version 2.0) You're free to use this games and codes in any project, personal or commercial.
+> (Apache License, Version 2.0) You're free to use this repository and codes in any project, personal or commercial.
 >
 > There's no need to ask permission before using theses.
 Giving attribution is not required, but appreciated.